-Overall markets were negative for the month of April, as investors became more concerned that higher inflation and tighter monetary policy may dampen down economic growth prospects for the year.
+Markets were overall mixed in the month of April, as global inflation continued to remain sticky, and companies began reporting their earnings for the first quarter of 2023.
 The performance of the main indices are highlighted below:

 (All figures are based on bid-to-bid pricing with income reinvested, in Sterling terms)